cmdenis/phys512/Assignment 6/Assignment_5.md

         return np.fft.fftshift(np.fft.ifft(np.fft.fft(a) * np.conjugate(np.fft.fft(b))))
 ```

-This code simply takes the discrete FFTs and IFFTs of the arrays `a` and `b` and outputs the resulting convolution.
+This code simply takes the discrete FFTs and IFFTs of the arrays `a` and `b` and outputs the resulting correlation.
 We added an extra argument to allow to use the `fftshift` method so as to recenter the peak.
 We can see in the following figure that we obtain a Gaussian in our Fourier space:

 ![a6q2_a_gauss_cor](figs/a6q2_a_gauss_cor.jpg)